 See also Uses and How To Use sections.

-Carefully follow the specific directions for using fentanyl lozenges.
+Carefully follow the specific directions for using fentanyl sublingual tablets.
 Since they are not taken the same way, different forms of fentanyl (including lozenges, buccal tablets, patches) do not have the same effects at equal strengths and should not be substituted for each other.
 Tell your doctor or pharmacist of all medications that you use, especially of drugs that can affect how fentanyl works.
-Do not start, stop, or change the dosage of any medicines you are using without your doctor's approval.
+Do not start, stop, or change the dosage of any medicines without your doctor's approval.

-Because of the risk of misuse, abuse, and overdose, you will need to register with a special distribution program before receiving your prescription.
+Because of the risk of misuse, abuse, and overdose, you will need to register with a special distribution program (ABSTRAL REMS) before receiving your prescription.
 Only doctors and pharmacies enrolled in this program may prescribe or dispense this medication.
-Ask your doctor or pharmacist for details.Who should not take Actiq Lozenge on a Handle?
+Ask your doctor or pharmacist for details.Who should not take Abstral Tablet, Sublingual?

 Read the Medication Guide provided by your pharmacist before you start using fentanyl and each time you get a refill.
 Learn all usage and disposal instructions.
 If you have any questions, ask your doctor or pharmacist.

 The dosage is based on your medical condition and response to treatment.
+To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
+Follow your doctor's instructions carefully.
 If you need a second dose, wait 30 minutes after starting the first dose.
 Do not use more than 2 doses per episode of breakthrough pain.
-Wait at least 4 hours before using fentanyl lozenges again for another episode of breakthrough pain.
-To avoid any confusion and chance of overdose, you should only keep a supply of one strength of this medication.
-Do not increase your dose, take the medication more frequently, or take it for a longer time than prescribed.
+Wait at least 2 hours before using fentanyl sublingual tablets again for another episode of breakthrough pain.
+Do not increase your dose or use this drug more often or for longer than prescribed.

 This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
 In such cases, withdrawal symptoms (such as restlessness, watering eyes, runny nose, nausea, sweating, muscle aches) may occur if you suddenly stop using this medication.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
 Ask your doctor or pharmacist for more details, and report any withdrawal reactions right away.